Euro slumps, looming Greek default prompts risk selling

 "Greece is not out of the euro yet, but they've only got 48 hours left."

-Against the Swiss franc EURCHF=R, the euro fell to around 1.0260 francs, its weakest level since late April, while it plumbed a one-month low around 134.90 yen EURJPY=R as investors piled into the Swiss and Japanese currencies which often appreciate during times of uncertainty.
+Against the Swiss franc, the euro fell to around 1.0260 francs, its weakest level since late April, while it plumbed a one-month low around 134.90 yen as investors piled into the Swiss and Japanese currencies which often appreciate during times of uncertainty.

 Concerns about a liquidity crunch at Greek banks rose after the country's financial stability council recommended keeping banks shut for the next six working days.